mcolebrook/code-con/README.md

 |     Code    | Full IDE with extensions |             Desktop app            |
 | code-server | Web app                  | Cannot install MS extensions (TOS) |

+## Uses
+- Headless server: run app with X in a remote server.
+- Reproducible science: pack all the tools needed for a experiment along with the IDE.

 ## Cite as

 ```